 06 | GO TO THE JAIL

-Father, I didn’t commit crime.
+Father, I didn’t commit a crime.
 After visiting the French style St. Joseph’s church, somehow I went to the Hoa Lo Prison museum.
-I’m always fascinated by the dark-side of human beings, like torture and execution.
-Looking back into the history, I feel blessed to live in a period and place now without cruel political suppression or major war.
+I’m always fascinated by the dark side of human beings, like torture and execution.
+Looking back into history, I feel blessed to live in a period and place now without cruel political suppression or major war.
 Vietnam War is not just a movie, but a real historical event with bull-shit political reasons.
-Every soldier has a family, and every lost of life breaks the heart of the family members.
-Suddenly I missed my girlfriend and wish her safe at all time:)
+Every soldier has a family, and every loss of life breaks the heart of the family members.
+Suddenly I miss my girlfriend and wish her safe at all time:)

 … AND NOW, MAKE A BOOKING

-You maybe able to get a good deal with travolor if you’re an early bird.
+You are maybe able to get a good deal with travolor if you’re an early bird.
 There are lots to discover in Hanoi, and I almost missed the flight because of that.
-I will keep traveling and conquer the world.
+I will keep travelling and conquer the world.
 Looking forward to the next trip!

 Originally published at victorleungtw.com on October 2, 2015.